 For the energized elliptical trainers, magnetic resistance is the way to go.
 It will provide higher levels and more versatility in resistance too.

-For example, a magnetic resistance based trainer would show up to 20 or 25 levels for the increase in resistance.
+For example, a magnetic resistance-based trainer would show up to 20 or 25 levels to increase resistance.

 In comparison, the air resistance is lower but good for people who need a moderate workout.
 The air resistance is primarily created through the movement on the elliptical trainer itself.

 Moderately expensive elliptical trainers provide resistance with an increase of up to 25% to 30%.
 However, little costly ones have modes that would move up to 75% from the base limit.

 The more number of modes for the set resistance, the more versatile an elliptical trainer is.

 Hence, all aspects, such as budget, physical limits, flexibility, etc. Together contribute to the final selection of resistance.

 The incline feature for an elliptical trainer is not one to be found in the lower or middle category of budget easily.